FredHutch/plucky-penguin/README.md

 Once installation is complete the virtualenv will have all the libraries needed.
 In any scripts or each time you start a new shell where you wish to use keras_experimental make sure to load Python and CUDA and activate the environment.

-The file `setup_env.sh` contains commands necessary to do this- use the command `. ./setup_env.sh` to configure the current shell.
+The file `setup_env.sh` contains commands necessary to do this:

+  - `cd` into the directory where you have downloaded this repository
+  - run `. ./setup_env.sh` to configure the current shell